torlenor/AbyleEDA/README.md

 # AbyleEDA

+## Description

 This is AbyleEDA, the Abyle Event Driven Automation programming suite.

-It consists of client/server architecture to send events, which can be sensor values, images, switch states, over the network to a server which handles the events by either showing them or activating other events.
-The event graph will be customizable by a config file (probably xml based).
-We will provide examples (some of them exist already) on how to implement a server or a client based on AbyleEDA.
+It is based on a client/server architecture to send events, which can be floating point numbers, sensor values, switch states, etc., over the network.
+The server handles the events by either showing them or triggering other events.

-Working already is sending event messages from a client to a server via UDP, which are encrypted, hashed JSON packages.
-As an example we provide a fakedata client which generates fake data and sends it to a server, a simple client which reads temperature data from a sensors file (e.g., /sys/class/hwmon/hwmon0/temp2_input) and the server which receives the data, prints the events to stdout and can also spawn a webserver to show the values received for sensor events.
+The event graph will be customizable and examples on how to use it will be provided.
+At the moment the event system can be used to call a custom callback function based on client and event ID.

+The data is transmitted as encrypted (AES256) JSON packages over UDP.
+In the feature it is planed to support also TCP and maybe other encryptions.

+## How to download/install

 Make sure your $GOPATH is set.